leereilly/swot/README.md

 # Swot :apple:

+If you have a product or service and offer **academic discounts**, there's a good chance there's some manual component to the approval process.
+Perhaps `.edu` email addresses are automatically approved because, for the most part at least, they're associated with American post-secondary educational institutions.
+Perhaps `.ac.uk` email addresses are automatically approved because they're guaranteed to belong to British universities and colleges.
+Unfortunately, not every country has an education-specific TLD (Top Level Domain) and plenty of schools use `.com` or `.net`.

-Swot allows you to identify whether a particular email address or domain name is associated with an academic institution providing higher education in tertiary, quaternary or post-secondary education in any country in the world.
+Swot is a community-driven or crowdsourced library for verifying that domain names and email addresses are tied to a legitimate university of college - more specifically, an academic institution providing higher education in tertiary, quaternary or any other kind of post-secondary education in any country in the world.

-**Why would you want to do that?** A growing number of companies offer discounts on their products/services to those in academia.
-It's not a hard problem to solve in America or the UK (you can just whitelist `.edu` and `.ac.uk` domains), but what about the other countries out there?

-**Pop quiz:** How many of the following email addresses are associated with a university?
-Answers at the bottom.
+**Pop quiz:** Which of the following domain names should be eligible for an academic discount? `stanford.edu`, `america.edu`, `duep.edu`, `strath.ac.uk`, `wunizar.es`, `usask.ca`, `hil.no`, `unze.ba`, `fu-berlin.de`, `ecla.de`, `bvb.de`, `lsmu.com`.
+Answers at the foot of the page.

-`joe@stanford.edu`, `tom@cs.strath.ac.uk`, `lee@wunizar.es`, `bob@ubishops.ca`, `ally@usask.ca`, `hans@hil.no`, `mila@unze.ba`

 ### Usage